 We acknowledge the on-going support that organisations like the City of Yarra, the Yarra River Keepers, La Trobe Wildlife Sanctuary and the Victorian Indigenous Nursery Cooperative in supporting this important project.

-MGC has celebrated and promoted sustainability for over a decade and proudly hosts an annual Human Powered Moonlight Cinema (video).
+MGC has celebrated and promoted sustainability for over a decade and proudly hosts an annual Pedal Powered Cinema.

 This family activity on the picturesque banks of the Yarra is supported by environmentally friendly food and drink vendors.
 Along with the ‘Renewable Energy Sideshow Alley’, this student initiative is a highly successful community event.